 Don’t beat yourself up

 You’re thinking to yourself “but I’m X of the way through, I can’t stop”.
 Well, I’m here to tell you its OK.
 You can stop beating yourself up.
 I’m the type of person that likes a plan, and I like to stick with it, so if I can’t stitch as much as I planned or the project is taking longer than I expected I tend to beat myself up.
 But there’s no reason to.
 It’s OK to be late.

 Failure is always an option

-And in fact, its OK to give up.
-One of my personal heros is known for a simple notion; that failure is always an option.
-Sometimes things just don’t work, and giving up is not only an acceptable thing to do, but sometimes, its the best thing to do.
+And in fact, it’s OK to give up.
+One of my personal heroes is known for a simple notion; that failure is always an option.
+Sometimes things just don’t work, and giving up is not only an acceptable thing to do but sometimes, its the best thing to do.